hertonpro/Laravel-Flowbite-Dashboard/README.md

 ### 📊 **Dashboard Access**
 Navigate to the admin dashboard to access all management features:
+- **Analytics Overview**: View real-time metrics, page views, and user activities
 - **Users Management**: Create, edit, and manage user accounts
 - **Blog Management**: Create and publish blog posts with rich content
 - **Permission Management**: Assign roles and manage permissions
 - **Settings**: Configure profile, password, and appearance
+- **Reports**: Access detailed analytics and reporting tools

+### 📈 **Analytics Features**
+1. **Real-time Dashboard**: View live metrics on page views, visitors, and activities
+2. **Automatic Tracking**: All user interactions are automatically tracked
+3. **Performance Metrics**: Monitor site performance and user engagement
+4. **Content Analytics**: Track blog post views and popularity
+5. **Export Reports**: Generate and export analytics data

+### 📧 **Password Recovery**
+1. Go to login page and click "Mot de passe oublié ?"
+2. Enter your email address
+3. Check your email for the reset link
+4. Follow the link to set a new password
+5. Login with your new credentials

 ### ✍️ **Creating Blog Posts**
 1. Go to **Blogs** → **New Blog**